Automattic/jetpack/readme.txt

 * Embeds: ensure that all recipe and Scribd embeds can be viewed with no errors in AMP views.
 * General: when using a beta version of Jetpack via the Jetpack Beta Plugin, allow Multisite connections to be managed in Network Admin.
 * Shortcodes: improve behavior of the Archives shortcode in AMP views.
-* Widgets: ensure that the Internet Defense League widget is compatible with the AMP plugin.
+* Widgets: ensure that the Twitter Timeline and Internet Defense League widgets are compatible with the AMP plugin.

 **Bug fixes**